ERC allocates an additional 15 million euros to Portuguese research

 New University of Lisbon

-"The global impact of coastal water contamination on economic development"
+“The global impact of coastal water pollution on economic development”

-Around the world, the ocean sustains the livelihoods of more than 3 billion people, the vast majority of whom live in low- and middle-income countries (LMICs).
+Worldwide, the ocean supports the livelihoods of more than 3 billion people, the vast majority of whom live in low- and middle-income countries (LMICs).
 Recent evidence shows that human contamination of coastal waters is having a significant impact on marine life.
-The project will identify, in all these countries, the exogenous variation in coastal water contamination, determined by pollutant discharges into rivers and climate change over the last five decades, by gathering a wide range of micro-data, from household surveys to satellite images, and applying advanced micro-econometric techniques.
+The project will identify, in all these countries, the exogenous variation in coastal water contamination, determined by pollutant discharges into rivers and climate change over the last five decades, by gathering a wide range of micro-data, from household surveys to satellite imagery, and applying advanced microeconometric techniques.